tristanls/discover-tcp-transport/README.md

 });
 ```

 In the above example `contact` is an Object representing the answer to `ping` query.
-In this case, `contact.transport` will be automatically populated with this transport's host and port.

 If the exact node specified by nodeId does not exist, an error shall be returned as shown below: